AdolfVonKleist/Phonetisaurus/README.md

 Phonetisaurus G2P
 #### !WARNING: In Flux! ####
 A lot of things are changing.
-  * Last stable version from Google code (includes downloads):
+  * Last stable version from Google code (includes downloads).
+All ~2015 academic papers also refer to this:
     * https://code.google.com/p/phonetisaurus/

 #### Documentation: ####